 Note: On October 4, 2021, a simplified traffic light system will go into effect.
-I have no doubt that there will be a dreaded part 4 on this topic but I hope it will be the fourth and final part of unpleasant mini-series.
+I have no doubt that there will be a dreaded part 4 on this topic, but I hope it will be the fourth and final part of the unpleasant mini-series.

 First, background info.
-If you are not familiar with the Traffic Light System, then I recommend starting with first two parts of this mini-series because the Traffic Light System is… a lot.
+If you are unfamiliar with the Traffic Light System, I recommend starting with the first two parts of this mini-series because the Traffic Light System is… a lot.

 Here’s a list of shortcuts if you’re looking for specific information regarding traveling from a green-list country to England, including details of our experiences with testing providers, turnaround times, etc.